DonKho/simplemvcfw/README.md

-ajisf
+SimpleMvcFw
 =====
-AjisFw stand for Ajis Framework, wich is my frame work for my PHP projec using MVC pattern.
-File structure for this project is:
+This is simple PHP FrameWork which is built by MVC concept.